 - Capsule, our online contacts management software supplier;

 - Zapier, an automation tool that integrates various databases operated by us;

 - Google Analytics, Google Data Studio and Google Tag Manager, a suite of tools that collect and display quantitative data about user interactions with websites operated by us;

-- Senate House Services, who host and support our IT provision.
+- Senate House Service, who host our IT provision;

 International transfers of data outside of the EEA